-1. Calendar year of the coverage study: 2011

-- 2. a.
-Unweighted percent coverage found: 94.7%% - b.
-Weighted percent coverage found: 94.9%% - c.
-Number of outlets found through canvassing: 114 - d.
-Number of outlets matched on the list frame: 108 b.
-Were any areas of the state excluded from sampling?
+State: AL FFY: 2018 1.
+Calenda ar year of the coverage study: 2017 2. a. b. c. d.
+Unweighted percent coverage found: 95.3% Weighted percent coverage found: 95.3% Number of outlets found through canvassing: 129 Number of outlets matched on the list frame: 123 3. a.
+Describe how areas were defined. (e.g., census tracts, counties, etc.) Census Tracts b.
+Were any areas of the state excluded from sampling? ☐ Yes ☒ No If Yes, please explain.
+4. Please a nswer the following questions about the selection of canvassing areas.

-3. a.
-Describe how areas were defined. (e.g., census tracts, counties, etc.)

-Census Tract

-If Yes, please explain.

-4. Please answer the following questions about the selection of canvassing areas.

-a.
 Which category below best describes the sample design?
-(Check only one.)

-Census (Go to Question 6.)

-Unstratified statewide sample:

-- Simple random sample (Respond to Part b.) - Systematic random sample (Respond to Part b.) - Single-stage cluster sample (Respond to Parts b and d.) - Multistage cluster sample (Respond to Parts b and d.)

-Stratified sample:

-- Simple random sample (Respond to Parts b and c.) - Systematic random sample (Respond to Parts b and c.) - Single-stage cluster sample (Respond to Parts b, c, and d.) - Multistage cluster sample (Respond to Parts b, c, and d.) - Other (Please describe and respond to Part b.) - b.
+(Check only one.) ☐ Census (Go to Question 6.)
+Unstratified statewide sample: Simple random sample (Respond to Part b.) ☐ Systematic random sample (Respond to Part b.) ☐ Single-stage cluster sample (Respond to Parts b and d.) ☐ Multistage cluster sample (Respond to Parts b and d.)
+Stratified sample: \boxtimes Simple random sample (Respond to Parts b and c.)
+Systematic random sample (Respond to Parts b and c.)
+Single stage eluster sample (Respond to Parts b a and d.)
+Single-stage cluster sample (Respond to Parts b, c, and d.) ☐ Multistage cluster sample (Respond to Parts b, c, and d.)

+b.
 Describe the sampling methods.

 Since surveying rural areas is generally more costly, due to remoteness, sparseness, and distance factors, stratified design will be used for the coverage study.
-Stratifying the sampling areas by rural and urban makes it possible to treat rural and urban areas differently in sampling, especially by undersampling rural areas to reduce the costs and effort associated with rural areas.
+Counties were denoted as urban or rural.
+The census tract is chosen as the area frame for the coverage study.
+Counties served as the first step of sampling followed by sampling by census tracts.
+Stratifying the sampling areas by rural and urban makes it possible to treat rural and urban areas differently in sampling, especially by undersampling rural area to reduce the costs and efforts associated with rural areas.